albertoW103/my-project-image/README.md

 - Recenters by center of mass
 - Projects onto XY / XZ / YZ plane
 - Colors each residue by category:
-  - acidic (Asp, Glu)
+  - red: acidic (Asp, Glu)
-  - basic (Lys, Arg, His)
+  - blue: basic (Lys, Arg, His)
-  - polar (Ser, Thr, Asn, Gln, Tyr, Cys, CysDB)
+  - green: polar (Ser, Thr, Asn, Gln, Tyr, Cys, CysDB)
-  - apolar (Ala, Val, Leu, Ile, Pro, Phe, Trp, Met, Gly)
+  - gray: apolar (Ala, Val, Leu, Ile, Pro, Phe, Trp, Met, Gly)
-- Draws a PNG bead centered on each residue
+- Draws a PNG (or SVG) bead centered on each residue
-- Bead size scales according to the box size
+- Bead size scales according to the box size (in order to compared with other proteins)

 ---